JonMarcos/ExchangeAlertManager/README.md

 pip install -r requirements.txt
 ```

+- Use $python ExchangeAlertManager.py to run the program.

+- If want to launch ExchangeAlertManager.py on StartUp, modify the ExchangeAlertManager.bat with your path and copy it in shell:startup ("Windows + r" and type "shell:startup").

 ## About

 ExchangeAlertManager is a simple application for making automatic requests to several Exchange APIs.
 It provides a dragable window that prints the actual value of the desired cryptocoin.